isomerpages/mlaw-corp/news/public-consultations/_posts/2018-10-26-public-consultation-proposed-reforms-civil-justice-system.md

 ---
-layout: post
-title: Public Consultation on Proposed Reforms to the Civil Justice System
+title: 'Public Consultation on Proposed Reforms to the Civil Justice System'
 permalink: /news/public-consultation-proposed-reforms-civil-justice-system/
-breadcrumb: Public Consultation on Proposed Reforms to the Civil Justice System
+breadcrumb: 'Public Consultation on Proposed Reforms to the Civil Justice System'
-collection_name: news

 ---

 Public Consultation on Proposed Reforms to the Civil Justice System
 ---